vil451/distrogo/README.md

 ## Features

-- Create and manage Docker containers with ease.
+- Create and manage containers for your project.
-- Enter running containers with an interactive shell.
+- Run and work on your project in a pre-configured environment within the container.
-- List containers with filtering options.
+- View your containers and the environment settings inside them.
-- Simple command-line interface for quick access.
+- Simple command-line interface for quick and easy access to features..

 ## Installation